Precautions to take before installing Chrome extensions

 The most reliable way of verifying an extension for third-party content is to check its source.
 This works best before it gets installed on the user system.

-You can use Chrome extension source viewer for that for example.
+You can use Chrome extension source viewer for that for example (tip: it is also available for Firefox).
 The add-on for the browser displays a button in the main toolbar that you can click on to display the source right in the browser or download the extension as a zip file instead to analyze it locally.

 2. Check the reviews